draz26648/flutter_adaptive_layouts/README.md

 # Flutter Adaptive Layouts

 A Flutter package providing responsive widgets that automatically adapt to different screen sizes without manual if/else statements.
+This package is specifically designed to make your Flutter applications look great on both mobile and web platforms without writing platform-specific code.

 ## Features